 Could Vitamin B3 Be the Secret to a Long and Healthy Life?

 For centuries, people have looked for the secret for a long and healthy life.
 Surprising new research involving an animal model suggests that the search for the key to longevity may be in the common nutrient niacin, which is also another name for vitamin B3.
-What have the scientists discovered about vitamin B3 and what other health benefits does niacin provide?

-Vitamin B3: A powerful anti-antioxidant?
+Vitamin B3: A natural anti-aging vitamin

 Sirtuin: The secret to niacin’s life enhancing power